Sadegh1999/web-development-/README.md

 # Movie Streaming Website

-A modern movie streaming platform built with PHP, MySQL, and Bootstrap.
+A modern movie streaming platform built with PHP, CSS, HTML, MySQL,JAVASCRIPT and Bootstrap.
 The website allows users to browse, watch, and purchase movies, manage their watchlist, and track their orders.

 ## Features